 That €0.75 gap matters enormously when households are budgeting carefully.
 The majority of wine consumed in Germany now comes from France, Spain, and Italy rather than domestic producers.

 Germany’s Federal Statistical Office reported 255.3 million liters sold in 2024, down 19.5% from a decade earlier, with per capita consumption dropping from 6.1 bottles in 2014 to just 4.8 bottles in 2024 among people aged 16 and older.
 The occasions that used to pull Germans toward sparkling wine are disappearing.
-Celebrations are smaller, social gatherings look different, and younger consumers reach for beer, cocktails, or nothing alcoholic at all.
+Celebrations are smaller, social gatherings look different, and younger consumers are reaching for beer, cocktails, or nothing alcoholic at all.

 Fine Wine's €30 Billion Market Offers What Equities Can't

-Can German Wine Producers Survive, and What Does This Mean for
+Can German Wine Producers Survive, and What Does This Mean for Investors?

 Short answer